Ada-C5/mood-analysis/README.md

 **think**: Where should we call `strip_punctuation`?
 Does it matter?
 Why?

+I chose to call it in `#print_all_moods` because it only needs to modify the local copy that the method uses.
+However, since I want print_all_moods to do something with the modified data, I put it outside the loop that would analyze the strings.

 3. Write a method called `happy_days` to determine how many logged entries it takes until there have been three :-) happy days.

 Your output could be something like: